UnShadowNet: Illumination Critic Guided Contrastive Learning For Shadow Removal: Related Work

 \section{Related Work}

-Removing shadow from images has received a significant thrust due to the availability of large-scale datasets.
-In this section, first we briefly discuss the classical computer vision methods reported in the literature.
-Then we discuss the more recent deep learning based approaches.
+Removing shadows from images has received a significant thrust due to the availability of large-scale datasets.
+In this section, first, we briefly discuss the classical computer vision methods reported in the literature.
+Then we discuss the more recent deep learning-based approaches.
 Finally, we summarize the details of contrastive learning and its applications since it is a key component in our framework.